Domains » Transfer a Domain to Another Registrar

 If you do not have Private Registration, please continue to the next step.

 If you have Private Registration, go to Store → My Upgrades in your dashboard, find the domain you want to transfer, and click on Cancel Private Registration.
 You will then be asked to confirm the cancellation.
 Click on Cancel Privacy Upgrade to confirm and cancel private registration.

 Set the domain manager password

 Go to Store → Domains in your dashboard.
 Under Domain Administration, choose Transfer ownership to another registrar from the drop down menu.
 Read the instructions, and click on Next Step when you’re ready.

 Write down or copy the customer number, and type a password you want to use with your domain manager into both boxes.
 Click Save password.
 (This password is used just for managing your domains – it won’t work anywhere else on WordPress.com.)

 Please note that only the user account who purchased the domain has access to the domain manager.
 If you do not see the dropdown menu for a domain registered on WordPress.com, then you may not be the user who purchased the domain.

 Now that you have a password and your customer number you will need to repeat a couple of steps, bear with us, you’re almost there.

-Now, click on Manage Your Domains link.
-You will be taken to a new login screen.
-Enter the customer number and password you just chose to log in to the domain manager.
+Now, click the Manage Your Domains link.
+At the login screen, enter the customer number and password you just chose to log in to the domain manager.

-You may be prompted to enter a PIN for phone support.
-Read the instructions and enter the code, and click on Save to proceed.
+If prompted enter a PIN for phone support.
+Read the instructions, enter a code, and click on Save to proceed.